MUNsdh/readthedocs/docs/source/Profilometer.rst

    :width: 1000px

 Clicking and dragging any of the rectangles highlighted in diagram 1 will scale the blue region in that direction.
 For example, clicking and dragging the top rectangle will scale the blue region vertically.
 Dragging the rectangle highlighted in diagram 2 will move the blue region along the plane defined by that side.
 Dragging the corners (as highlighted in diagram 3) will scale the blue region in both directions at once.

+The size that you should adjust the blue region will depend on the size of your model.